 Many families (70% of Canadians) have chosen to forgo the more traditional, somber, embalmed-body funerals, with their $10,000 industry average price tag, and look for other options like cremation.

-When it comes to death almost everything is under review, which will only continue to shift and evolve.
-And perhaps, the last thing we can be remembered for is less about mourning death and more about celebrating life.
+When it comes to death, almost everything is under review, which will only continue to shift and evolve.
+Perhaps, the last thing we can be remembered for is less about mourning death and more about celebrating life.

 Introducing Eirene: Simple, Modern Cremation Services

-Offering peace of mind so you don’t have to shop around, we won’t upsell you on expensive caskets or memorial services.
+We offer peace of mind so you don’t have to shop around, and we won’t upsell you on expensive caskets or memorial services.

 We make sure there are no surprises—it’s simple—go online, pay a flat fee, and get back to spending more time on what matters most.

-Our online process offers the flexibility to commemorate the deceased on your own time, with funeral directors and a care team supporting you every step of the way.
+Our online process offers the flexibility to commemorate the deceased on your own time, with funeral directors and a care team supporting you every step.

-We believe thinking and planning for death, one of the few and shared inevitabilities of life, makes for a more authentic and meaningful life.
+We believe thinking and planning for death, one of life’s few shared inevitabilities, makes for a more authentic and meaningful life.

 We’ve made it our mission to unpack difficult conversations around end-of-life planning and help families navigate the complexities of death care.
 Learn more by visiting our blog.

 Affordable: we charge $2,500 for a direct cremation vs. an industry average of $5,000.